Arizona PBS is offering a new way of connecting parents with helpful information about early childhood development.

 Bright by Text is also able to deliver localized messages — such as information about nearby events or services — based on ZIP code.
 This aspect of the program has been especially successful so far, with click-through rates as high as 80 percent (compared to an industry standard of 6 percent).
 In Arizona, organizational partners include Read On Arizona, First Things First, Southwest Human Development, the Association for Supportive Child Care and some local library systems.

-Arizona PBS is currently one of six PBS stations taking part in a pilot program for Bright by Text, chosen in part because of our strong existing partnerships with statewide organizations.
+Arizona PBS was one of six PBS stations to take part in a pilot program for Bright by Text, chosen in part because of our strong existing partnerships with statewide organizations.

 “Bright by Text’s partnership with local PBS stations creates a network of platforms and resources that has the potential to establish an early childhood communications system which uses television, online, text, direct service resources and systems to serve households with young children,” said Laurie Zeller, who is managing the New Generation Initiative for Rocky Mountain PBS.
 The New Generation Initiative manages the pilot partnership between Bright by Text and PBS stations.